Geometric analysis of the Yang-Mills-Higgs-Dirac model: Geometry of the Model

 where~$\tilde{\zeta}=\delta\omega$ as before.
-The critical points of the coupled action functional are the solution of the following Euler--Lagrange equations

-This is a coupled system, with the equation for~$\phi$ and~$\psi$ being elliptic.
+Hence, we have shown: \ELEquations{} This is a coupled system, with the equation for~$\phi$ and~$\psi$ being elliptic.
 The equation for~$\omega$ is actually also (locally) elliptic up to a local gauge, as explained in Section~\ref{Sec:Regularity} below.

-Let us now explain the scaling behaviour of the different terms in the action.
+Let us now explain the scaling behavior of the different terms in the action.
 For convenience we take~$U$ to be the unit disk~$B_1(0)$ with Euclidean metric and assume the bundles are trivialized there.
 For~$r>0$, denote the dilation